Co-occurring substance use and mental health challenges - collaboration and follow-up (MSO205)

 Knowledge

-• Has advanced knowledge about the development and treatment of mental disorders and substance abuse problems from a historical and social perspective.
+• Has advanced knowledge of the collaboration and follow-up of persons with co-occurring mental health and substance use challenges in a historical and social perspective.

-• Has in-depth knowledge about ethical, professional and practical challenges related to user participation.
+• Has in-depth knowledge about ethical, professional and practical challenges related to collaboration and follow-up of persons with co-occurring mental health and substance use challenges.

 • Has in-depth knowledge about relevant national and international laws and steering documents.